iMrShadow/DDS-D3DTX-Converter/Docs/articles/ttarch.md

 This page has information regarding **Telltale Archives (TTARCH/TTARCH2)**.
 ## [WIP]

-A **TTARCH** file is a game data archive used by a Telltale Games video games.
+A **TTarch** file is a game data archive used by a Telltale Games video games.
 It contains game assets, such as scripts, animations, images, and sounds.
 Telltale games load assets from TTARCH files during gameplay.
 > For more technical information, check out [this page](https://github.com/Telltale-Modding-Group/ttarch-docs).

 Recognizing what each archive stores will make modding easier.